behzadsalami/FPGA-BRAMs-Undervoltig-Study/README.md

 doi:10.1109/MICRO.2018.00064

-# Platform and Floorplan Information
+## Platform and Floorplan Information
-## floorplan.csv
+This folder contains the default setting of each FPGA platform (default-setting.csv) as well as the floorplan of the BRAMs, i.e., physical location of BRAMs on the chip (floorplan.csv).